 M is for… Ministry

-“Simply put, Ministry are one of the greatest rock bands ever,” once remarked Jordison, who went on to drum for the industrial giants on their MasterBaTour a decade ago.
+“Simply put, Ministry are one of the greatest rock bands ever,” once remarked Jordison, who went on to drum for the industrial giants on their MasterBaTour.
 He also appeared in their Lieslieslies video, but never actually recorded any material with the band.
-This wasn’t the intention, though; Ministry mainman Al Jourgensen programmed the drums for Rio Grande Blood with Jordison in mind, but a Slipknot tour stopped the drummer reaching the studio; Joey was slated to hit the kit on 2007’s The Last Sucker too, but the collaboration never came to fruition.
-Although Jourgensen softened towards Jordison and even asked him to prepare an acceptance speech on Ministry’s behalf for the 2006 Grammys – Slipknot won.
-Bit awkward – the initial Ministry days were a slog.
-Jordison was basically bullied, creatively hazed with insults such as “prima donna little midget” and “Mr. High Fallutin’ million-seller guy”.
+This wasn’t the intention, though.
+Ministry mainman Al Jourgensen programmed the drums for Rio Grande Blood with Jordison in mind, but a Slipknot tour stopped the drummer reaching the studio; Joey was slated to hit the kit on 2007’s The Last Sucker too, but the collaboration never came to fruition.
+Although Jourgensen softened towards Jordison, and even asked him to prepare an acceptance speech on Ministry’s behalf for the 2006 Grammys.
+Slipknot won... bit awkward.
+The initial Ministry days were a slog as Jordison was basically bullied, creatively hazed with insults such as “prima donna little midget” and “Mr. High Fallutin’ million-seller guy”.
 Within four hours of his first practice, he was in tears.

 N is for… Natural Talent

 You know those people who are just annoyingly brilliant at everything they try their hand at?
-Well Joey’s one of them, and he’s been at it since he was a kid.
-Playing guitar with his sisters at his grandfather’s house, he “never took any lessons, [he] was just a riff player, copying Stones licks.”
+Well Joey was one of them, and he was at it since he was a kid.
+Playing guitar with his sisters at his grandfather’s house, he “never took any lessons, [he] was just a riff player, copying Stones licks”.
 Fretwork turned to sessions on the stool in fourth grade, from which Joey recalled: “When it came time to play a drum kit, I never had to learn.
 I literally sat down and just played.”
-Talented bastard.